Cell nucleus: Chromosomes

-A mouse fibroblast nucleus in which DNA is stained blue.
-The distinct chromosome territories of chromosome 2 (red) and chromosome 9 (green) are stained with fluorescent in situ hybridization.
+A mouse fibroblast nucleus with DNA stained blue.
+The distinct chromosome territories of chromosome 2 (red) and chromosome 9 (green) are shown using fluorescent in situ hybridization.

-The cell nucleus contains the majority of the cell's genetic material in the form of multiple linear DNA molecules organized into structures called chromosomes.
+The cell nucleus contains most of the cell's genetic material in the form of multiple linear DNA molecules organized into chromosomes.
 Each human cell contains roughly two meters of DNA.
-During most of the cell cycle these are organized in a DNA-protein complex known as chromatin, and during cell division the chromatin can be seen to form the well-defined chromosomes familiar from a karyotype.
-A small fraction of the cell's genes are located instead in the mitochondria.
+Throughout most of the cell cycle this DNA exists in a DNA-protein complex known as chromatin, while during cell division the chromatin forms the well-defined chromosomes familiar from a karyotype.
+A small portion of the cell's genes are instead located in the mitochondria.

 There are two types of chromatin.
 Euchromatin is the less compact DNA form, and contains genes that are frequently expressed by the cell.
 The other type, heterochromatin, is the more compact form, and contains DNA that is infrequently transcribed.
 This structure is further categorized into facultative heterochromatin, consisting of genes that are organized as heterochromatin only in certain cell types or at certain stages of development, and constitutive heterochromatin that consists of chromosome structural components such as telomeres and centromeres.
 During interphase the chromatin organizes itself into discrete individual patches, called chromosome territories.
 Active genes, which are generally found in the euchromatic region of the chromosome, tend to be located towards the chromosome's territory boundary.

 Antibodies to certain types of chromatin organization, in particular, nucleosomes, have been associated with a number of autoimmune diseases, such as systemic lupus erythematosus.
 These are known as anti-nuclear antibodies (ANA) and have also been observed in concert with multiple sclerosis as part of general immune system dysfunction.